Am-1111/Expense-tracker/README.md

 - Add income and expense transactions.
 - View total balance, income, and expenses.
-- Delete transactions when needed.
-- Data persistence using **Local Storage**.
 - User-friendly and responsive UI.

 ## 🚀 Technologies Used